farcasterxyz/contracts/docs/docs.md

 4. A new Bundler contract is deployed, pointing to the correct contracts.
 5. The contract is set to untrusted state where anyone can register keys.

 ## 1.4.
-Key Manager
+Key Gateway

-The Key Manager is the user-facing contract responsible for adding new keys to the Key Registry.
-While IdRegistry defines the rules of key addition and deletion, the Key Manager is responsible for the the actual addition logic.
-To prevent event spam, adding a key requires a small fee.
+The Key Gateway is the user-facing contract responsible for adding new keys to the Key Registry.
+While IdRegistry defines the rules of key addition and deletion, the Key Gateway is responsible for the the actual addition logic.

 ### Invariants